- Dividend Income for September 2018: $118 or 977 NOK

 - Total YTY growth: 92.39%

-- New spreadsheets included such as Total Return and Income per Company
+- New spreadsheets includes Total Return and Income per Company

 Living While Saving

-Since the last dividend income report, I’ve started with a small business idea.
+I’ve started with a small business idea since the last dividend income report.
 I am looking to use Alibaba to import the products to Norway, but I think I will leave it at that for now.
 Will tell you more once the size of the project increases.

 Let’s move on to stocks and talk a bit about my investment strategy

-The goal of my DGI portfolio is to provide an alternative income which doesn’t come from me spending countless of hours in the office.
+The goal of my DGI portfolio is to provide alternative income which doesn’t come from me spending countless hours in the office.
 However, I want to emphasize something:

-I do not thing that the DGI strategy is the best strategy to maximize the amount of money in your account.
+I do not think the DGI strategy is the best strategy to maximize the amount of money in your account.

 While it’s not the best strategy, it’s certainly not the worst.
 You can do far worse than going the DGI way.